-7 As provided in each utility's Energy Efficiency Plan & Report for calendar year 2011; all savings are reported at the meter.
+&lt;sup>3 As provided in each utility's Energy Efficiency Plan & Report (EEPR) for calendar year 2012; all savings are reported at the meter.
+Savings and spending may not total the exact amount as seen in the EEPRs due to rounding.

 Figure 4.
-Demand Reduction by Standard Offer Programs in 2011
+Demand Reduction by Standard Offer Programs in 2012